luau-lang/rfcs/docs/index-type-operator.md

 ```
 Note: these errors will be part of the general type family reduction errors since `index` will be built into the type family system.

 The indexee may be a union type.
-In this case, the type operator will distribute the arguments to multiple type families:
+In this case, the type function will distribute the arguments to multiple type families:
 ```luau
 type Person2 = {
   age: string